UNIPaaS/nextjs-e2e-example/README.md

 ## 🚀 Getting started

-Before you get started, you will need ro rename `environment-keys.example.json` to `environment-keys.json` and populate it with your UNIPaaS private key.
 The quickest way to get started is to use the following steps:

 1. clone this repo
 2. cd into the directory
 3. `yarn install`
 4. `yarn dev`
+5. update `environment-keys.json` with your UNIPaaS private keys per each environment